jequel/Jequel-Project/README.md

 # Jequel-Project
-This is Heroic Javascript Framework for data search against json and arrays
+This is a Heroic Javascript Framework for data search against json and arrays